openhab/openhab-docs/administration/bundles.md

 209 | Resolved |  80 | 3.0.0                 | openHAB Add-ons :: Bundles :: Network Binding
 ```

-Starting a bundle is done with the _start_ command and the ID of the bundle:
+Starting a bundle is done using the _start_ command and the ID of the bundle:

 ```text
 openhab> bundle:start 209